• Skip to primary navigation

 Orange Sauce

-• If using dates: Soak three medjool dates in about 2 tbsp of hot water at least 15 minutes before you start this recipe.
+• If using dates: Soak three medjool dates in about 2 tablespoon of hot water at least 15 minutes before you start this recipe.
 I usually soak them the day before and keep them in the fridge so they are extra soft.

 • Juice the oranges to get ¾ cup of juice (about 3 navel oranges).